- Dr Barbara Bompani

 - PhD, Centre of African Studies, The University of Edinburgh

-I have been working in South Africa since 1999 undertaking research on religious organisations and Faith-based Organisations (FBOs).
-My research focuses on the dialectic relationship between faith organisations, their activities and socio-political action; the production of knowledge around faith, development and the relationship between civil society, society and politics; and the broader scale dynamics of political transformation taking place in South Africa after the end of Apartheid.
+I have been working in South Africa since 1999 undertaking research on Public Religion with a particular interest on the way religious organisations, religious ideas and religious leaders interact with public and political spheres.
+My early research focuses on the dialectic relationship between faith organisations, their activities and socio-political action; the production of knowledge around faith, development and the relationship between civil society, society and politics; and the broader scale dynamics of political transformation taking place in South Africa after the end of Apartheid.
 I have also been involved in a research project looking at the role of Christian churches in Kenya and their role in promoting biotechnology and development.
 Between 2009 and 2011 I worked on a research project that analysed the role of FBOs in South Africa to support non-citizens during the xenophobic attacks in Spring 2008 and the Churches' critical voice of State intervention.
 In 2012 I have been awarded a Leverhulme grant to investigate the role of Pentecostal Charismatic Churches in framing the public and political discourse around morality, sexuality and nationhood in Uganda.
 This was a two-year project that has run between August 2012 and July 2014.
-I am now writing up a monograph and several articles on the topic.
+I am now writing up a monograph and several articles on the topic of Religion, Sexuality and Morality in Africa.
+In November 2015 I have been a awarded, in collaboration wtih Dr. Sarah Jane Cooper Knock (Edinburgh University) and Dr. Jo Veary (Wits University) with a 3-year grant (extended until June 2019) to investigate innovative methodologies to undertake reserach on urban marginalities in South Africa.
+The Security at the Margins project is funded by the ESRC and the NRF.
+From the 1st of February 2020 (to the end of July 2021) I will be involved in the Sexuality & Religion research Network (SERENE) funded by the AHRC/GCRF scheme that brings together a pool of academics (Dr Adriaan van Klinken from Leeds University & Dr Damaris Parsitau from Ergeton University) and Kenyan and Ugandan practitioners and religious leaders to investigate practical and theoretical aspects of inclusive affirmative Christianity within LGBT communities in East Africa.

-I am interested in supervising PhD theses that focus on: African civil society, NGOs and FBOs, Religion and Politics, Religion and Development, South African politics; Ugandan politics; African Sexualities; LGBT rights and activism in Africa.
+I am interested in supervising PhD theses that focus on: African Christianity, Religion and Politics, Religion and Development, Faith-based Organisations, South African politics; Ugandan politics; African Sexualities; LGBT rights and activism in Africa.

-Bompani B (2015) ‘For God and For My Country’: Pentecostal-charismatic Churches and the Framing of a New Political Discourse in Uganda' in van Klinken A & Chitando E (eds) Public Religion and the Politics of Homosexuality in Africa, Surrey: Asghate Publishing, chapter 1 [in press].
+Bompani B (2016) ‘For God and For My Country’: Pentecostal-charismatic Churches and the Framing of a New Political Discourse in Uganda' in van Klinken A & Chitando E (eds) Public Religion and the Politics of Homosexuality in Africa, Surrey: Routledge [chapter 1].

 Bompani B & Terreni Brown S (2015) 'A “religious revolution”?
 Print media, sexuality and religious discourse in Uganda' in Journal of Eastern African Studies, vol. 9, issue 1, pp. 110-126.

-Bompani B (2015) 'Religion and Development in Sub-Saharan Africa: An Overview' in Tomalin E. (eds) Handbook for Religions and Global Development, chapter 7, London: Routledge [in press].
+Bompani B (2015) 'Religion and Development in Sub-Saharan Africa: An Overview' in Tomalin E. (eds) Handbook for Religions and Global Development, London: Routledge [chapter 7].

-Bompani B. (2013) "Local religious organisations performing development: Refugees in the Central Methodist Mission in Johannesburg" in Journal of International Development [online version; print version to follow]
+Bompani B. (2013) "Local religious organisations performing development: Refugees in the Central Methodist Mission in Johannesburg" in Journal of International Development [online version].
+Print version: Bompani B. (2015) "Local religious organisations performing development: Refugees in the Central Methodist Mission in Johannesburg" in Journal of International Development, vol. 27, n.
+2, pp. 197–212.

 Bompani B. (2012) "South African Constitution and the making of a ‘new’ civil society" in Diritto Pubblico Comparato ed Europeo, vol. 1